 Another improvement is to use one platform to tap multiple fields using sideways drilling, a scheme also used in land-based oil production -- sometimes, it is thought, to steal oil from across a national border.
 Exxon Mobil holds the current record for a sideways drill of 11 kilometers (7 miles).
 Yet another scheme that further extends the reach of a platform is to set up a wellhead on the sea floor that's linked to the oil platform by a pipeline.
 In such a "tie-back" scheme, the valves on the wellhead are activated by remote control.
 With such dispersal schemes, offshore oil drillers have been able to greatly extend the life of fields once thought nearing depletion.

 Of course, the notion of a tie-back suggest that it might be possible to just get rid of the platforms completely and connected a sea-floor wellhead to a shore facility with a pipeline.
 This is done to an extent in Norwegian offshore gas fields, but only when the well has enough pressure to drive the gas back through the pipeline.
-Underwater compressor systems are now under development to extend the such pipelines, and the some believe that by the 2020s the oil platform will be obsolete.
+Underwater compressor systems are now under development to extend the such pipelines, and some believe that by the 2020s the oil platform will be obsolete.
 Or maybe not: the world's thirst for energy is so great that platforms may be sited too far offshore for a pipeline, with oil or liquefied gas hauled off by tanker.BACK_TO_TOP

 * DANGER KEEP OUT: The main problem with nuclear power is that the radioactive wastes produced have to be sequestered for millennia before they decay to the level of background radiation.
 The best option seems to be to bury the wastes in deep underground facilities in geologically stable locations.
 The US and Finland have chosen sites; other nations are still looking around.

-As discussed in a short article on THE ECONOMIST Online, along with the problem of making sure that the wastes don't leak out of the storage facilities, there is also the issue of making sure somebody doesn't break into a facility without realizing how dangerous it is.
+As discussed in a short article on ECONOMIST.com, along with the problem of making sure that the wastes don't leak out of the storage facilities, there is also the issue of making sure somebody doesn't break into a facility without realizing how dangerous it is.
 This is not a trivial issue, since whatever warning signs are set up, they will have to last 10,000 years and make their meaning plain for all that time.
 For comparison, the pyramids of Egypt are only about 5,000 years old.
 In the 1990s, the US Department of Energy (DOE) put together a team of linguists, archaeologists, and materials scientists to examine how to mark the US depository at Yucca Mountain in Nevada.

 Leaving a written message is problematic for several reasons.
 First, languages mutate rapidly: a modern English-speaker is hard-pressed to understand the text of Geoffrey Chaucer.
 In 10,000 years, the only people who might understand a message written in 21st-century English would be professional linguists with a specialty in extinct languages.
 Second, simply writing down a message that can last 10,000 years is difficult, since after that passage of time even a message chiseled into granite will be rendered illegible by erosion.
 If future archaeologists stumbled across a lost site marked by some indecipherable message, they might decide that it was a flag that there was something interesting there -- and not realize it actually meant EXTREME DANGER KEEP OUT THIS MEANS YOU.